camunda/camunda/zeebe/docs/ci.md

 gh actions-cache delete Linux-maven-default-dddf7912807d96783a168b6dda5c5b639c6eb183bfedaab524c6e34f695afba4
 ```

-To determine the key of the cache used you can take a look into the log of the setup-zeebe job.
+To determine the key of the cache used you can take a look into the log of the setup-build job.

 ```
 ...